Our lightest frame does not compromise; stiff and durable with fantastic ride quality. As good as it gets.

 We use high modulus carbon fiber (66msi) in all the tubes as well as the lug areas.
 Previously, a frame built with all high modulus fiber would be too brittle.
 We incorporated Boron fiber into the three main tubes to add some toughness and compressive stiffness.
 Boron is an attractive reinforcement because the resulting composite combines superior tensile, compressive and flexural strengths, high modulus, and low density in one system.
 Combined with the super high tensile stiffness of the carbon, the result is a frame material with the highest stiffness-to-weight ratio on the market.

-The video (above) captures a 15 pound Dragonfly with our proprietary Di2 Internal Battery and Wiring System.
-The bike also features our full-carbon BarStem, a PressFit 30 BB shell, painted logos as well as a new stock color for Calfee, pearl white.
+This video captures a 15 pound Dragonfly with Di2 on the roads of Texas.
+The bike also features our full-carbon BarStem, a PressFit 30 BB shell, painted logos as well as a new stock color for Calfee, pearl white metallic.

 Dragonfly single and tandem lugs are pressure molded from high modulus fabric.
 With Dragonfly singles, lugs are made with carbon fabric formed around metal mandrels.
 These lugs and pre-mitered tubes are easily bonded together because they are so compatible.
 The carbon fibers are carefully oriented to put strength exactly where it’s needed while minimizing weight.
 Gussets are integrally formed with the fabrication of the joints, eliminating the inherent weakness of the tube and lug joint found in many other manufacturers designs.
 They are then meticulously carved to the optimum shape, taking into consideration the weight and intended use by the rider.
 They happen to look good because of their form-follows-function aesthetic.